justinrgarrard/world-of-naevis.net/docs/more/feats/universal.md

 >
 > *Requirements: None*
 >
 > Choose one skill that you are proficient in.
 You can add twice your proficiency bonus when you use that skill.
 Choose an ability score.
 You gain +1 to that ability score.
-You can take this feat multiple times.
->
-> You can take this feat multiple times, but each time must be for a different skill.
+You can take this feat multiple times, but each time must be for a different skill.